stream-protocol/medusa-payment-streampay/README.md

-## Medusa Payment Plugin: StreamPay with Solana Integration
+# Medusa Payment Plugin: StreamPay with Solana Integration

 ### Overview

-This plugin integrates StreamPay with Solana blockchain capabilities as a payment method for Medusa.
+The Medusa web3 payments plugin integrates StreamPay with Solana blockchain capabilities as a payment method for Medusa.
 It allows merchants to accept payments using StreamPay while leveraging the speed, security, and scalability of the Solana blockchain.

 The Medusa StreamPay plugin offers a seamless integration of StreamPay with the benefits of the Solana blockchain.
 Ensure to test the payment flow in a staging environment before deploying to production.
 This integration provides a modern, fast, and secure payment method suitable for the evolving e-commerce landscape.